bautt/TPLink_Steckdosen_TA/README.md

 # TPLink_Steckdosen_TA
 TPLink_Steckdosen_TA for Splunk (HS110 und KP115)
 This app runs a python script to collect energy meter data from TP Link smart wlan plugs with energy meters and puts this data in to the metric index in Splunk.
 The app contains a modular input to configure data collection and a simple example dashboard based on the metrics. <p>
-It is based on a script from this project: https://github.com/softScheck/tplink-smartplug and uses some props/transforms to put energy meter data in to the Splunk metric index and a Splunk Modular input to configure and run it.

 ### Download and installation: